-Consider the below elements to guide the Al response:
+Consider the below elements to help shape the AI response:

-- Length word or character limit, number of examples or ideas to provide - Format Email, Memo, Assignment Description, lecture outline, informal brainstorming, etc. - Structure Bullet points, Prose, Executive Summary, Outline, Table format, - Provide X main headings with each heading having up to Y sub headings - Provide output in a table with Columns headings "X..." and rows labelled "Y..." - Provide ideas one at a time, waiting for my feedback on each one - Style Business writing, Academic writing, Formal / Informal - "Short as possible" - "Bullet points where possible" - "As few words as possible"
+- Length word or character limit, number of examples or ideas to provide - Format Email, Memo, Assignment Description, lecture outline, informal brainstorming, etc. - Structure Bullet points, Prose, Executive Summary, Outline, Table format, - Provide X main headings with each heading having up to Y sub headings - Provide output in a table with Columns headings "X..." and rows labelled "Y..." - Provide ideas one at a time, waiting for my feedback on each one - Style Business writing, Academic writing, Formal / Informal - "Short as possible" - "... in Bullet Points" - "In as few words as possible"